gabrielfernando01/AI-for-distributed-computing/real_python/README.md

 # Conditional Statements in Python

-Frequenly, a program needs to skip over some statements, executea series of statements repetitively, or choose between alternate sets of statements to execute.
+Frequenly, a program needs to skip over some statements, execute a series of statements repetitively, or choose between alternate sets of statements to execute.

 That is where **control structures** come in.
 A control structure directs the order of execution of the statements in a program(referred to as the program's flow).